Reviews of Touch: Sebangou no Nai Ace (1986) and related work

 Sports drama.
 First in a series of three feature-length films retelling the story of the Touch TV series (1985-1987).
 The TV series reportedly commanded a steady 30% audience share at the height of its popularity, which is what drew me to this summary.

 The first film is surprisingly understated, apart from its excessive use of (dated) music.
 It doesn’t feel like a rush through the first third of a 101-episode series.
 Instead it’s remarkably calm, with minimal dialogue.
 The characters’ feelings are clearly more important than the sporting events, but these feelings are only shown, not discussed.
 A high level of emotional intelligence carries the whole thing.
 The TV animation and character design is poor.

 Seen in 2013.

 More typical sports anime plotting.
-Apparently the plot diverges heavily from the manga and TV series.
+Apparently the plot diverges heavily from the comic and TV series.

 ‣ Touch 3: Kimi ga Toorisugita Ato ni (1987)